goatshriek/stumpless/docs/development.md

 If you're adding a new function to stumpless, here are a few notes that will help you along the way.

+First, always make sure that you have documented your function, especially if it is public facing.
+Stumpless uses [doxygen](https://www.doxygen.nl/index.html) to generate its documentation from the header files.
+You can use the `docs` build target to generate them, provided that doxygen was installed when you ran cmake.

 In order to support being built as a DLL, stumpless has a `.def` file at `src/windows/stumpless.def`.
 If you are adding a new public function to stumpless, you will need to make sure to add it to the `.def` file so that the